barbulescualex/MaterialFields/Guides/PickerField.md

 **Responder Behaviour**

 * `becomeFirstResponder()` will activate and open up the picker / EntryField if it's on manual entry
-* `closeFirstResponder()` will deactivate and close the picker / EntryField if it's on manual entry
+* `resignFirstResponder()` will deactivate and close the picker / EntryField if it's on manual entry

 **Keyboard Behaviour**